DRM Benefits – why implement DRM solutions?

 - reducing losses from misuse of existing information

 Ensuring that only the right people can view your information is one thing, but controlling what they can do with that information is equally as important.
 Some information for example has a defined life cycle, and after that date has been reached, should no longer be viewable.
 Other information may be so valuable that it should not even be printed.

 Digital rights management controls can therefore benefit your organization in more ways than one, by imposing the extra controls over your information that allow you to remain totally in control.
-Locklizard's digital rights management products, pdf security, web page protection and copy control software ensure you are always in control of your information.
+Locklizard’s digital rights management products – PDF security and document copy protection software – ensure you are always in control of your information.